Tap the text to show or hide reading controls.

 Co… cold.

-Just then, one of the blue butterflies that had been flitting through the air alighted gently on my shoulder.
+Just then, one of the blue butterflies drifting through the air settled gently on my shoulder.
+And just like that, the chill gnawing at my bones vanished, and a soft, gentle warmth wrapped itself around me.

 “Whuh — huh?!”